phusion/passenger-docker-redhat/README.md

 ## Troubleshooting

-As long as the container is running, you can exec commands on it such as the following:
+Having a look at the logs is usually very helpful:

 	# For log inspection (use -f to keep following)
 	docker logs appcontainer

+As long as the container is running, you can also exec commands on it, such as the following:

 	# To see if passenger is running
 	docker exec -t -i appcontainer passenger-status